Eleanora Atherton: Public reputation and legacy

+She was a well-regarded figure in her day.
+Victorian biographers such as Josiah Rose mention her being "distinguished by honourable wealth", a "generous public spirit" and "wide reaching charity".

+Relationship to slavery and empire

+Modern historians have reassessed Atherton’s legacy within the wider context of Britain’s imperial economy and the role of colonial wealth in shaping nineteenth-century philanthropy.

+Research into the legacies of British slave ownership has demonstrated that many charitable and civic institutions in industrial Britain were funded, directly or indirectly, through fortunes connected to plantation slavery.
+Atherton’s inherited wealth formed part of this broader historical system.

+Scholars have argued that philanthropic activity by wealthy families associated with colonial enterprise helped transform profits derived from slavery into socially prestigious forms of civic and religious patronage.
+In Manchester, as in other British cities, churches, hospitals, schools, and cultural institutions were often supported by fortunes linked to imperial commerce and plantation ownership.

+Historical reassessment of figures such as Atherton reflects changing scholarly approaches to the history of empire, slavery, and philanthropy.
+Rather than viewing charitable benefactors solely through celebratory local histories, historians increasingly examine the economic origins of inherited wealth and the relationship between empire and urban development.

 Atherton became a Caribbean plantation proprietor in 1823.

 As an absentee landlord, she profited from the use of slave labour on her two Jamaican estates.
 It is unknown as to whether she sought to better the living and working conditions on these plantations for the 800 slaves she now jointly owned with her sister.

 After the abolition of slavery in the British colonies, Atherton and her sister Lucy, the wife of Richard Willis, as slave owners were entitled to claim for the compensation, by the freeing of 544 slaves from the Green Park Estate and 182 slaves from Spring Vale Estate.
 Jointly they received two separate compensation payments under the Slave Compensation Act 1837. £3,466 8s 8d for the loss of 182 slaves and £10,172 17s 9d for another 544 slaves.

 The compensation for these Jamaican estates was split between William Harrison of London, and the father of Joseph Feilden, who was first cousin to the Richard Willis, who in turn was Atherton's late brother-in-law.
 Atherton increased wealth as a result of inheritance of the cumulative wealth of her forebears, upon the death of her younger sibling, Lucy Willis, thereby receiving a share in the estate of her brother-in-law, Richard Willis.